 The E3 Renewable Energy Capacity Planning model (RECAP) assesses generation resource adequacy for a power system based on loss-of-load probability analysis.
 We developed RECAP in 2011 to meet system reliability planning needs under high renewable penetration, and have used it to help many utilities in a variety of situations.
-It is a publicly available tool.

 - We applied RECAP to calculate reliability metrics such as loss-of-load probability, loss-of-load expectation, expected unserved energy, and effective load-carrying capability (ELCC) on behalf of both the California ISO and the Western Electric Coordinating Council to support their reliability assurance missions.